LynnAmsbury/liri-bot/README.md

 ## How to Install:
 Open terminal or git bash and clone the repository to the directory of your choice.
 Enter ` npm install ` or ` npm i ` to install the node packages needed to run the app (axios, dotenv, moment, node-spotify-api).
-**Note:** A local .env file containing the Spotify API id and secret will be needed.
-A Spotify id and secret can be obtained [here](https://developer.spotify.com/).
+**Note:** A local .env file containing the Spotify API ID and secret will be needed.
+A Spotify ID and secret can be obtained [here](https://developer.spotify.com/).

 ## Specifications: